 The Board of Directors' nominees for election at the annual meeting are Jack A. Bradley, E. Thomas Hart, Haydn Hsieh, Ruey L. Lu, Lee-Lean Shu, Arthur O. Whipple and Robert Yau, all of whom currently serve on the Board of Directors.
 Messrs.
 Hart and Bradley were appointed as new independent directors in March 2015 to fill two newly-created positions on the Board.
 If elected, the seven nominees will serve as directors until our annual meeting of stockholders in 2016 and until their successors are duly elected and qualified.
-If any of the nominees declines to serve or becomes unavailable for any reason, or if a vacancy occurs before the election (although we know of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as we may designate.
+If any of these nominees should be unable to serve, or for good cause will not serve (although we know of no reason to anticipate that this will occur), the proxies may be voted for such substitute nominees as the Board, upon the recommendation of the Nominating and Governance Committee, may designate.